Listening to the Faithful: Synod 2021-2024

 2024 Synod Resources & Information

-The Synod on Synodality has entered its Continental Phase and been extended to 2024 to encompass a longer implementation period as well as a second bishops’ meeting.
+• The Synod on Synodality has completed its Continental Phase and started the first of the Bishop Synod meetings.
+A second series of meetings in Rome will begin October 2024.
+The extension encompasses an implementation period as well as a second bishops’ meeting.

-The Continental Phase Working Document “Enlarge the Space of Your Tent,” should be your focus for continuing synod discussions in 2023.
+• The Continental Phase Working Document “Enlarge the Space of Your Tent,” can be your focus for continuing synod discussions in 2023, or you can consider the new working document prepared for the meeting in Rome.
 Click here to read the summary Voice of the Faithful sent to the office of the General Secretariat from the Continental Phase.

 Thank you for Making Your Voices Heard